Moat Brae

 In 1961 the building was granted Category B listed building status, as a classic example of Newall's work.
-In June 2019 Moat Brae opened as Peter Pan's Enchanted Land and a National Centre for Children's Literature and Storytelling.
+In 2019 Moat Brae opened as Peter Pan's Enchanted Land and a National Centre for Children's Literature and Storytelling; the centre closed for financial reasons in 2024.

 Design

 Moat Brae is a medium-scale Greek revival villa, rising to two storeys with a raised basement and extending to five bays.
 It was one of the first houses to be built in what became George Street, Dumfries, and it occupied a large plot of ground that sloped down to the River Nith.

 The house is built of polished red ashlar.
 The roof is slate with corniced end stacks.
 The front elevation features a central pedimented Doric porch, approached via flyover steps and with spearheaded cast-iron railings adjoining.
 The house has 12-pane sash windows trimmed in apron-style moulding throughout; those on the ground floor are topped with consoled cornices.
 The plasterwork features Greek revival ornament, and there is a Doric frieze in the entrance lobby.
 The interior features—a square central hall with a circular first floor gallery and a domed glass roof—make this one of Newall's greatest works.